interlay/interlay.github.io/docs/kintsugi/governance.md

 As we can see, at low turnouts, the number of `against` votes must be significantly higher than the `approve` votes.
 As we get closer to 100% turnout we get closer to 50% `against` versus 50% `approve`.

-?> The idea behind this that proposals which the community do not deem impactful (e.g. minor parameter changes, small treasury proposals, etc.) will tend to pass, unless strongly opposed.
+?> The idea behind this is that proposals which the community do not deem impactful (e.g. minor parameter changes, small treasury proposals, etc.) will tend to pass, unless strongly opposed.
 If a disputed vote starts gaining higher turnouts, we move towards a traditional simple majority vote.

 ## Stake-to-Vote